CYC Limited – General Conditions of Hire Last updated – January 2019.

 - All areas of the Facility including buildings and grounds hired by/used by the Client are to be maintained in a clean and tidy condition.

-- Arrival & Departure – Guests must not enter the Facility or surrounding grounds prior to the allocated arrival time and, (unless previously agreed to) must not overstay their allocated departure time (9.30-10am for sleeping accommodation).
+- Arrival & Departure – Guests must not enter the Facility or surrounding grounds prior to the allocated arrival time as per their Facility Hire Agreement (unless previously agreed to), and must not overstay their allocated departure time as per their Facility Hire Agreement (unless previously agreed to).
+In certain circumstances, Guests may be asked to vacate their sleeping accommodation by 9.30am regardless of the stated departure time on the Facility Hire Agreement.

-- Communicable Illnesses must be reported immediately to management.
-The Client will accept all costs incurred in the clean-up & disinfection of the Facility, to the satisfaction of the local government medical officer, due to the introduction of a Communicable Illness by a Guest or group of Guests.
+- Communicable Illnesses – (a) must be reported immediately to management (b) Clients must ensure Guests do not attend the Facility with a Communicable Illness or related symptoms (c) the Client will accept all costs incurred in the clean-up & disinfection of the Facility to the satisfaction of the local Health Department, due to the introduction of a Communicable Illness by a Guest or group of Guests.

 - Before being vacated, all areas used or occupied by the Client are to be cleaned & tidied to a standard acceptable to Facility management, & equipment returned to its specified area.
 Failure to do so may result in a cleaning fee being added to the final account.

-- CYC requires an Occupational Health & Safety “illness and injury site register form” to be completed for all Incidents which occur during the Client’s stay, a copy of which can be provided on request by Facility management.
+- CYC requires an Occupational Health & Safety 03.1 Accident/Incident Report & Investigation Form to be completed and returned for all Incidents which occur during the Client’s stay, a copy of which can be provided on request by Facility management.

-- A detailed list all residential Guests must be tendered to Facility administration on arrival.
+- A detailed list of all Guests must be tendered to Facility administration on arrival.

-- Courtesy toward other Guests’ personal property & the environment is requested.
+- Courtesy toward other Guests’ personal property & the environment is required.

 - The entire Facility & its grounds are private property